mucherino/teaching/GPU/matrix-by-matrix.md

 We are going to study a CUDA code for performing the multiplication of two matrices.
 The main aim of this lecture is to introduce the concept of *coalesced memory access*.
-A secondary aim is to show how to define a 2-dimensional topological grid of threads on our GPU.
+A secondary aim is to show how to define a 2-dimensional topological grid of threads on our GPUs.

 Before beginning with this lecture, it is important that you are familiar with the lecture, available on this same repository, about